 California's System 2 (also known as § 703.140(b) exemptions) only applies in bankruptcy (you can't use them to protect your property against creditors outside of bankruptcy).
-Certain courts have deemed bankruptcy-only exemption systems to be unconstitutional, while others allow debtors to use them.
+Certain courts have deemed bankruptcy-only exemption systems unconstitutional, while others allow debtors to use them.
 Under System 2, California's homestead exemption is $31,950 for real or personal property used as a residence.
 (703.140(b)(1).)

 The motor vehicle exemption protects equity in your car, truck, motorcycle, or another vehicle.
 The System 1 vehicle exemption is $3,625.
 (704.010.)
 Under System 2, you can exempt up to $6,375 of equity in motor vehicles.
 (703.140(b)(2).)

 You can protect an unlimited amount of necessary household goods, but under System 2, an individual item can't exceed $800.
 (704.020; 703.140(b)(3).)

 System 1 doesn't offer a wildcard exemption.
 Under System 2, you can use any unused portion of the homestead exemption plus an additional $1,700 to exempt any property of your choosing.
 (703.140(b)(5).)

 This is a small percentage of the exemptions offered by California.
 For a more extensive list, visit California Bankruptcy Exemptions.